 HM Revenue and Customs colleagues, found the campaign was a great way to help reach new year goals: “I saw Active Wellbeing in the CSSC newsletter and thought it seemed like a good way to make me actually fulfil my new year’s resolution of being more active!
 During January I started going on long walks when I have the time and even signed up to a 10k the following August.”

-The UK Statistics Authority - Department of Health and Social Care found the incentives fully financed by CSSC helped maintain activity levels throughout the year: “Pledging to be more active through the Active Wellbeing 2022 program was part of a suite of lifestyle changes I made over a few months in an effort to be more fit and healthy.
+A colleague from The UK Statistics Authority - Department of Health and Social Care found the incentives fully financed by CSSC helped maintain activity levels throughout the year: “Pledging to be more active through the Active Wellbeing 2022 program was part of a suite of lifestyle changes I made over a few months in an effort to be more fit and healthy.
 It’s a great initiative to help keep people accountable in their goals while also providing a fun incentive.
 I am delighted to have won one of the pledge prizes which helped keep me active not just in the coming year, but beyond.”

 Colleagues from the Department for Digital, Culture, Media and Sport have been participating for a number of years: “As a member of the Civil Service, I have been participating in the Active Wellbeing Challenge for a number of years, and I find it a really good opportunity to join forces with my work team and encourage each other.
 For 2022 I pledged to start running again, so I pledged to follow an exercise programme and started my C25K again, motivated by Sarah Millican.
 I can also say that I have continued with my pledge and can now run 5K without keeling over!”